w3cping/blog-posts/privacy-anti-patterns.md

 when accessed from privileged positions (e.g. first-party code running in a first party context, but not third-party frames, etc.) or when users have given some signal they desire the additional functionality (e.g. a permission prompt, a user gesture, etc.).

-While the specific "gating" mechanisms will vary from case to case (and thus is beyond the scope of this blog post), almost any "gating" is better than global access.
+The specific "gating" mechanisms will vary from case to case (and thus is beyond the scope of this blog post), but almost any "gating" is better than global access.
 Increasing the power of the Web, while improving user privacy, requires keeping rarely needed functionality rarely available.

 ### 3. "No Worse Than The Status Quo"
 A third privacy-harming anti-pattern in Web standards concerns the bar